ocadwebxr/ocadu-open-webxr/README.md

 ## Asset Acknowledgements

-The gallery template features a pointcloud artwork created and provided courtesy of Pau Aviles.
+The gallery template features a point cloud artwork created and provided courtesy of Pau Aviles.

 The cartoon used in the gallery template is [Felix: Doubles for Darwin](https://archive.org/details/Felix_DoublesforDarwin_NoAudio), produced in 1924 by Margaret J. Winkler and Patrick Sullivan and presently under public domain.